MatthewSnow2/robotech-tbs/README.md

 ## Legal Note
 Robotech and Palladium content belong to their respective rights holders.
 This project is a personal, non-commercial fan work.

+## Non-Commercial Notice / License Intent
+- This repository is public so others can see the code, learn, and contribute.
+- Forking and cloning are permitted for personal, non-commercial purposes.
+- No commercial use, redistribution of copyrighted IP assets, or monetization is permitted.
+- If you contribute, you agree your contributions are also non-commercial and may be removed if requested by rights holders.

+If you are a rights holder and wish content to be removed or altered, please open an issue.